 #1-Create a Monthly Grocery Budget

-It’s difficult to avoid luxury purchases when you don’t have a monthly grocery budget!
-Take 15 minutes to look over previous bank statements.
+It’s difficult to save money in the kitchen if you don’t have a monthly (or even bi-weekly) grocery budget!
+Take 30 minutes to look over previous bank statements.
 Find your monthly grocery average.
 And then, create a frugal, but sustainable grocery budget.

 This was the key thing that helped me stay on course!
 Pulling the allotted money from our bank account at the beginning of each month, I’d store it in a little tin container.
 And if I spent it too soon?
 I refused to draw out more!
 Instead, I’d create meals from supplies that were already in our home.